alanli2001/alanli2001.github.io/index.md

 - Modified another search suggestion model to work with YouTube Shorts as well, allowing new, trendy songs to appear higher in YouTube Shorts related search results.

 **Quantitative Trading Intern @ Cutler Group - Summer 2022:**
-- Cutler Group is a options market maker that trades around 1% of the U.S. equity option volume.
+- I conducted research for Cutler Group, an options market maker that trades around 1% of the U.S. equity option volume.
-- I analyzed extremely hard to borrow stocks to see if Merrill Lynch's loan rate is predictive of the terminal stock price through time with **pandas**, **NumPy**, **statsmodels**, and **MySQL**.
+- Analyzed extremely hard to borrow stocks to see if Merrill Lynch's loan rate is predictive of the terminal stock price through time with **pandas**, **NumPy**, **statsmodels**, and **MySQL**.
-- I also helped increase profitabillity by analyzing trades across various factors and developed insights into edge retention and trade quality.
+- Helped increase profitabillity by analyzing trades across various factors and developed insights into edge retention and trade quality.
 - Attended daily classes consisting of options theory education and mock trading.

 **Software Engineering Intern @ Financial Industry Regulatory Authority (FINRA) - Summer 2021:**
 - I developed software for the Alfresco Content Services team, which helps store and manage over 30 billion financial documents for FINRA analysts to use while regulating the market.
-- I rewrote automation tests with **Typescript**, **Selenium**, and **Cucumber**, which allowed my team to migrate to an updated version of the Alfresco Application Development Framework.
+- Rewrote automation tests with **Typescript**, **Selenium**, and **Cucumber**, which allowed my team to migrate to an updated version of the Alfresco Application Development Framework.
-- I also wrote new **JUnit** tests in **Java** for their backend, increasing test coverage by more than **10%**.
+- Wrote new **JUnit** tests in **Java** for their backend, increasing test coverage by more than **10%**.

 ## Awards
 - Cornell & FTX Trading Competition, 1st Place (Spring 2022)